arthurlenoir/noussommes-peertube-theme/README.md

-# BitTube light-theme (no background)
+# NousSommes theme (no background)

-BitTube Light Theme for PeerTube.
-This is a light version without background.
+NousSommes Montpellier Theme for PeerTube.

  # How to install in your PeerTube instance